fosterlab/PrInCE-Matlab/README.md

 Important: Ensure that files are "saved as csv", e.g. Excel --> "Save as" --> "Save as csv"

 #### Reference database of known complexes
 This pipeline needs a reference database of known protein complexes, e.g. CORUM.
-For now, this reference database must be a file in the same format as CORUM's *allComplexes.csv* file (downloadable [here](http://mips.helmholtz-muenchen.de/genre/proj/corum/)), and we recommend this for mammalian datasets.
+For now, this reference database must be a file in the same format as CORUM's *allComplexes.txt* file (downloadable [here](http://mips.helmholtz-muenchen.de/corum/#download)), and we recommend this for mammalian datasets.
 In case a custom reference must be made, it must follow this format:

-* must be a csv file
+* must be tab-delimited
 * must have a header
-* reference complexes are in the fourth column, and each member is semicolon-separated
+* reference complexes are in the sixth column, and each member is semicolon-separated

 Note: protein IDs in data files must match a subset of protein IDs in the reference database.